account-tech/move-framework/README.md

 #### Extensions

 Since anyone can create modules to extend the protocol, smart accounts have to explicitly declare which package (dependency) is authorized to modify its state.
-For this reason, there is an `AccountExtensions` package which is managing an `Extensions` object tracking allowed packages and their different versions.
+For this reason, there is an `account_extensions` package which is managing an `Extensions` object tracking allowed packages and their different versions.

 Due to the immutable nature of packages, Accounts must also explicitly migrate to the new version of a package they wish to use.
 So unlike on other chains, malicious code can't be added to a smart account without the account members' consent.